Pratyush/hekaton-system/docs/cpu_arch_sketch.md

 type Instruction = Word;

-/// An entry in the transcript of RAM accesses enum TranscriptEntry {
+/// An entry in the transcript of RAM accesses struct TranscriptEntry {
-    // If there are more ticks than memory accesses, we pad out the transcript Padding,

-    // A real, non-padding entry
+    // A flag denoting whether this is a padding entry
-    Entry {
+    is_padding: bool,
     // The timestamp of this entry
     t: usize,
     // LOAD or STORE
     op: enum { Load, Store },
     // Either the index being loaded from or stored to
     ram_idx: ram_idx,
     // The value being loaded or stored
     val: Word,
-    },
 }

 /// This is the placeholder transcript entry that MUST begin the memory-ordered transcript.
 Indexing